Microsoft-Web/NodeCamp/Presentation/CreatingTheUI/CreatingTheUI/Demo.md

 	  height: 100%
 	````

-1. Add the following code to ensure the wrap area takes up the maximum height it can but leaves a 60px margin at the bottom for our footer and message editing area.
+1. Add the following code to ensure the wrap area takes up the maximum height it can, but leave a 60px margin at the bottom for our footer and message editing area.

 	````CSS
 	.wrap